Anosov triangle reflection groups in SL(3,R): Nested boxes

 The same reasoning applies to the ``double--primed'' situation, giving $u_2 \not\in M''$ and $u_2 \in bM''$, which is equivalent to $u_3 = bu_2 \in M''$.
 But this is a contradiction to order $(b)$: if the points $u_2$ and $u_3$ have none of the points $w_i$ between them, they must both be either in $M''$ or not.
 So we have order $(a)$.
 In this order, the points $u_0$ and $w_1$ are neighbors, so $u_0 \in M'$ implies $w_1 \in M'$. \end{Prf}

 Now we consider a general representation $\rho$ with $t_\rho \geq \tcrit$.

-\begin{Lem} The points $w_1,\dots,w_{2p_3-1}$ are pairwise distinct. \end{Lem}
+\begin{Lem} The points $w_0,\dots,w_{2p_3-1}$ are pairwise distinct. \end{Lem}

 \begin{Prf} We have seen that in the reducible case, the $w_i$ are distinct and in the order $w_0,w_3,w_4,w_7,w_8,\dots$ along $C$.
 The same holds for the $w_i'$ and $w_i''$.
 For contradiction, we take a path of representations starting from a reducible one and follow it until any pair of the $w_i$ or $w_i'$ or $w_i''$ coincides for the first time.
 Without loss of generality, we can assume this collision happens among the $w_i$.
-Then by $\langle a,b \rangle$--invariance we have either $w_0 = w_3$ or $w_3 = w_4$.
+As $\langle a,b \rangle$ acts transitively on the $w_i$, $w_3$ has to equal another $w_i$.
+By continuity, this has to be $w_0 = w_3$ or $w_3 = w_4$.